doitintl/doit-easily-marketplace/docs/guide/2-setup-the-listing.md

 1. Submit your product information using this [Google Form][1].

-1. Once the Producer Portal is enabled, continue beyond this step
+1. Once the Producer Portal is enabled, continue beyond this step (Note, you can find details on the IAM permissions users need to access the producer portal in the [Producer Portal Documentation][3]

 1. Create a new SaaS listing in the [Producer Portal][2].